Osage Community Cemetery

 The Galveston, Harrisburg and San Antonio Railroad arrived in 1873 laying tracks about four miles from Osage.
 The town of Weimar was built by the railroad drawing residents and businesses from Osage to resettle in Weimar so they could have access to the railroad.
 All of Osage's businesses were gone by 1900 leaving scattered homes and ranching operations.

-The Osage Community Cemetery served and continues to serve the Osage community today.
+The Osage Community Cemetery, map to cemetery, served and continues to serve the Osage community today.
 The earliest known burial is 1860.
 Descendents of those buried in the cemetery have maintained the cemetery grounds.
 An Osage Community Cemetery association was started in 2006 to help provide for the care and maintenance of the Osage Community Cemetery and to foster interest in its grounds, grave sites, historical significance and preservation.

 Resources for Osage Information